ashutoshxhq/webkodes-server/README.md

 <img src="1.png" width="1000"/>

+## Whats the Problem with this ?
+These is a lot of time wasted in the admin configeration and review process which can be saved if we are able to somehow automate that process.

 ## Webkodes Workflow
 Here is a slide explaining the workflow of webkodes.
 * Developer pushes the code
 * Webkodes detects the push
 * Webkodes does configuration on the code
 * Webkodes deploys the code to the required server
+* Webkodes informs the admin of the deployment

 <img src="3.png" width="1000"/>